emptymalei/emptymalei.github.io/research/index.md

 ---
 layout: article
-title: "How to Survive Research"
+title: How to Survive Research
 comments: true
+published: true
 ---

 This is a collection of useful tools and ideas for my grad school life.